 Not suitable for children below the age of 10 years.

-Below are our suggested dates for our guided Rakiura Great Walk for the coming season.
+Below are dates for our guided Rakiura Great Walk dates for the coming season to June 2025.

 Additional dates may be available (including off-season) subject to feasibility and staff availability.
 Please contact us.